-- Yes, the institution has hosted more than one conference or symposium on topics related to planetary health in the past year, including at least one on climate change. - Yes, the institution has hosted one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted a conference on topics related to planetary health in the past three years. - The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event. - No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
+3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
+1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
 We were advised the institution had hosted a conference/talk related to planetary health in the last few years.
-Academics at the University of Sheffield are also hosting talks every week from February to March 2021 on the biodiversity crisis, and some of the webinars are related to planetary health.
+Academics at the University of Sheffield are also hosting talks every week from February to March 2021 on the biodiversity crisis , and some of the webinars are related to planetary health.
 Three points will be awarded.